Mohammad Jawed

+Before entering the Lok Sabha, he had been a four-time MLA.
+He is also a MBBS doctor and worked as a physician before he entered the politics.

 Early life

+Jawed was born into a political family on 17 June 1963 in Gowabadi village, Kishanganj district, Bihar.
+His father Mohammad Hussain Azad was a congress man and served 6 times as MLA from different Vidhan Sabha constituency in Bihar.

-Mohammad Jawed did his tenth grade (1979) and intermediate (1981) from The Air Force School (TAFS) in New Delhi.
+Jawed did his tenth grade (1979) and intermediate (1981) from The Air Force School (TAFS) in New Delhi.
 He has done MBBS from Govt.
 Medical College, Kashmir university in 1989.
-Later he moved into politics.
+He worked as a physician in his area for many years Later he moved into politics.

 Personal life

-Mohammad Jawed is married to Yuman Hussain.
+Mohammad Jawed is married to Yuman Hussain, a social worker, running a society Azad India Foundation.
 He has two sons.

 Political career

 In 1989, he entered politics.
 As an Indian National Congress candidate in 2000 Bihar Legislative Assembly election he won from Kishanganj Vidhan Sabha constituency.
 He was re-elected in Feb.
 2005, 2010 & 2015 three terms for Bihar Legislative Assembly from Kishanganj Vidhan Sabha constituency.

 He resigned from his MLA post and contested the election for the Member of Parliament from the Congress Party in the 2019 General Election.
-He became the solo MP for Congress in Bihar state.
+Then, he was the only candidate of mahagathbandhan (grand alliance) who won any seats in Bihar state.

 Apart from this he's currently the Secretary of AICC.
 He served as the Law, Animal husbandry and Fisheries minister, Chief whip during his tenure as a MLA.
 He's also a former working president of Bihar Pradesh Congress Committee.